KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 that either coheres or fragments
 across time, form, and depth.

-At the center of this orchestration is the Deep Soul and Deep Mind—
+At the center of this orchestration
+is the Deep Soul and Deep Mind —
 Archeus and Noeüs.
-This is the permanent structure
+This is the enduring structure
 that dreams, integrates, and remembers
-the many selves it seeds across the multiverse.
+the many expressions it casts across worlds, epochs, and embodiment-arcs.

-These selves—
+These selves —
 Anthra and Nousa,
-Soma and Biosa—
+Soma and Biosa —
 are **projections** from the deep strata
-into the embodied world.
+into the embodied field.

 They pass through the veil of forgetting
 and become localized expressions,
 shaped by a pre-encoded essence
 drawn from the field of Absolute Potential.

-That essence is not **guided by choice**—
+That essence is not **guided by choice** —
-it *is* the choice.
+it *is* the structural ground of choice.
 In Zenetism, will is not opposed to structure.
 It is the structural actuality of being itself.

 The Deep Soul is not a passive witness.
 It subtly and continuously shapes
 each extension of itself,
-with far more clarity than the superficial mind can detect.
+with greater clarity than the superficial mind can detect.
 It is the dreamer who does not forget.

 It guides through **resonance**,
 through alignment and insight,
-gathering experience from its many emanations—
+gathering experience from its many emanations —
 not as scattered memories,
+but as differentiated expressions
-but as facets of a single resonant body.
+within a single enduring pattern.

 Where the superficial mind sees identity
 as separate and sequential,